-Subject to the requirements for due process set forth in Section 9, below, the Principal may suspend a regular education student for longer than ten (10) school days and up to one (1) year or expel a regular education student.
+Subject to the requirements for due process set forth in Section 9, below, the Director may suspend a regular education student for longer than ten (10) school days or expel a regular education student.

-Expulsions shall be reviewed by the CMT and the conclusions reported to the Board at least once each year if the parent/~~guardian~~ of the expelled student has expressed a desire for the student to return to the School.
+Expulsions shall be reviewed by the CMT and the conclusions reported to the Board at least once each year if the parent of the expelled student has expressed a desire for the student to return to the School.